Immigration and Visa

 - Refer to the following websites: www.fmjfee.com and www.ice.gov/sevis/i901/ for more information on how to pay using alternative methods.

-- Western Union Quick Pay is an option, but is not available in all countries: If it is available, please print the appropriate instructions from the web site and tahe his/her Form I-20.
-Note: the I-901 Helpline advises that SEVP is not notified instantly about payment through Western Union, so student/exchange visitor should wait a few days after paying before making a visa appointment or traveling to the United States.
+- Western Union Quick Pay is an option, but is not available in all countries.
+Please note that SEVP is not notified instantly about payment through Western Union, so student/exchange visitor should wait a few days after paying before making a visa appointment or traveling to the United States.